mhowlett/AspNet.Identity.Providers/README.md

 ### Introduction

-This repo will contain PostgreSQL and MySQL storage providers for the ASP.NET 5 Identity membership system.
+This repo contains storage providers for the ASP.NET 5 Identity membership system.
+Currently there are two:

-Just got basic usage for the PostgreSQL version going.

-More soon...
+ * Filesystem
+ * PostgreSQL

+I also intend to implement providers for:

+ * MySQL
+ * Redis

+The goal is to provide functionality that just works and is suitable out-of-the-box for most scenarios.

+## Quality

+Very alpha.

+I intend to put a bit more work into this over the next week or so.

 ## Usage